French Brewed IPA: The Best French India Pale Ales to Try Right Now

 - IPA Saison offers a distinctive twist, blending IPA characteristics with saison yeast notes.

-When I first heard about BIPA, I was intrigued.
-The name itself suggests a certain boldness, and as a fan of India Pale Ales, I was eager to see what this French brewery had to offer.
-It turns out, BIPA is a brewery that really understands how to balance hop character with a smooth finish.
+When I first heard about BIPA, I got kinda intrigued.
+The name itself feels like it has a certain boldness to it, and since I’m a fan of India Pale Ales I was also curious to see what this French brewery had in store.
+To be honest, it turns out BIPA is a brewery that really knows how to juggle that hop character, with this sort of smooth finish, like it’s all planned.

 Here’s what stood out to me: